How to Make an Indoor A-Frame Kite

 Making the Indoor A-Frame kite - Step 4bSpar taped on, at nose end

-• At the top corner of the sail, place a short strip of sticky tape across the fold line of the spar.
+• At the top corner of the sail, place a short strip of sticking tape across the fold line of the spar.

 • Gently press down on both sides so the tape goes down then across to the left and right.
-Try not to stick it too hard to the tabletop, so it's easy to peel off!
+Try not to stick it too hard to the tabletop so it's easy to peel off!

 Making the Indoor A-Frame kite - Step 4cSpar taped on, at tail end